HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/content_composer/installation/index.md

-# Install the HCL Content Composer components
+# Install HCL Content Composer

 This section provides a high-level overview of the architecture and the steps to install, enable and update the HCL Content Composer.